A professional checks the tyre angles using a wheel alignment tool to ensure the vehicle drives straight.

 What factors affect the cost of a wheel alignment?

-As noted, there are other issues that a mechanic will consider before they do an alignment.
-These include steering and suspension components, as well as the ride height and suspension springs.
-They may also inquire if you are interested in tyre balancing or other suspension repairs that can bump up the project’s cost labour in terms of labour and materials.
+There are other issues that a mechanic will consider before they do an alignment.
+These include repairing steering and suspension components, as well as the ride height and suspension springs.

 • Budget (the amount you have for the project)

-• The make, model and age of the vehicle, along with notes about other issues you feel might affect the wheel alignment project
+• The make, model and age of the vehicle, along with notes about other issues you feel might affect the wheel alignment project.

 • The materials and parts you will provide (and ask for a quote on them if you want to compare your options)